emmajanedrews/base-template/_posts/2017-11-21-listing-mistakes-you-should-always-avoid.md

 The truth is that merely putting your home on the market and waiting isn’t enough.
 You will need a detailed marketing strategy to expose your home to the most buyers possible.

-The last mistake we’d like to talk about is **not preparing your home adequately for sale.** Once a home on the market, it is no longer just a place to live in.
+The last mistake we’d like to talk about is **not preparing your home adequately for sale.** Once a home is on the market, it is no longer just a place to live in.
 A home that’s listed on the market needs to be ready at a moment’s notice for buyers to view it.
 More than just the home you once lived in, your property is a showcase for what buyers can expect.

-If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.
+If you have any other questions or would like more information, feel free to give us a call or send us an email.
+We look forward to hearing from you soon.